Lowe’s homers in 11th, lifts Rays into 2nd wild card

 ST. PETERSBURG, Fla.
+(AP) — Every win these days is extra special for the playoff-contending Tampa Bay Rays.

-(AP) — Nate Lowe hit a two-run homer in the 11th inning, and the Tampa Bay Rays beat the Boston Red Sox 5-4 on Saturday night to move one game ahead of Cleveland for the second AL wild card.
+Nate Lowe hit a two-run homer in the 11th inning and the Rays beat the Boston Red Sox 5-4 on Saturday night to move one game ahead of Cleveland for the second AL wild card.

 Tampa Bay won its third straight game, all in 11 innings.